 And in case you’re wondering, yes- you can absolutely substitute another kind of berry in this syrup.
 I think blueberries would be divine.

 Here’s another awesome thing about making pancakes (this kind or any kind, really): you can make extras and freeze them for a quick breakfast on the go.
 Just microwave or pop in the toaster and, poof!
 Breakfast!
 It’s like magic.
 Honey cornmeal pancake magic.

 I love love love these cornmeal pancakes and you will too.
 In fact, I think I may have found a new favorite.
-(Even though I LOVE my banana chia pancakes, pumpkin pie pancakes, and berry oat pancakes.
+(Even though I LOVE my banana chia pancakes, pumpkin pie pancakes, healthy pumpkin pancakes, and berry oat pancakes.
 And I really don’t like to play favorites with my food.)

 So will you promise me something?
 That you will try these pancakes as soon as you possibly can so you can fall in love with them as well?
 Even if you make just the pancakes and save the berry syrup for another time, it’s definitely worth it.
 Promise.
 Pinky swear.